PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ docker pull registry
 ```

 This recipe uses the code from our previous recipe `Building a Single Container`.
-If you don't have this already you should grab the code from the accompanying source for the chapter under `source/Building_Single_Container`.
+If we don't have this already we should grab the code from the accompanying source for the chapter under `source/Building_Single_Container`.
 We will need to build the the `adderservice` image from the previous recipe, to build this `cd` into the `micro/adderservice` directory and run:

 ```sh
 $ docker build -t adderservice .
 ```

-Finally we need the `openssl` command line tool available, which should be installed with our preferred package manager, for example `homebrew` if you are on Mac.
+Finally we need the `openssl` command line tool available, which should be installed with our preferred package manager, for example `homebrew` if we are on Mac.

 ### How to do it
 Firstly we need to start by running our Docker registry which is it's self running inside a Docker container.
 To do this run the following command: